Analyzing Brilliant Earth Group (NASDAQ:BRLT) & Charles & Colvard, Ltd. (NASDAQ:CTHR)

-Brilliant Earth Group (NASDAQ:BRLT) and Charles & Colvard, Ltd. (NASDAQ:CTHR) are both small-cap retail/wholesale companies, but which is the better business?
-We will contrast the two businesses based on the strength of their valuation, earnings, dividends, institutional ownership, analyst recommendations, risk and profitability.
+Brilliant Earth Group (NASDAQ:BRLT) and Charles & Colvard, Ltd. (NASDAQ:CTHR) are both small-cap retail/wholesale companies, but which is the better stock?
+We will compare the two businesses based on the strength of their risk, earnings, valuation, profitability, dividends, institutional ownership and analyst recommendations.

 Analyst Recommendations

-This is a summary of current ratings and target prices for Brilliant Earth Group and Charles & Colvard, Ltd., as reported by MarketBeat.com.
+This is a summary of recent ratings and price targets for Brilliant Earth Group and Charles & Colvard, Ltd., as provided by MarketBeat.

 |Sell Ratings